wallberg/blog/_drafts/review-evolution-20.md

 - How well does information theory, a formal system, really model the messy world of organic life?
 Does science prove design in DNA?

-- The mechanisms of evolution.

-- What is the latest scientific research available on the origins of life?
+- What is the latest scientific research on the mechanisms of evolution and on the origins of life?

 - To what extent is randomness still dogma in science and education?

-- The nature of evidence and provability in science and faith.
+- What is the nature of evidence and provability in science and faith?

 And these are on now on my list of books to read: